Non-stop flights to Bangkok (BKK)

 SriLankan Airlines (Oneworld): year-round flights from Colombo (CMB).

-Bangkok Airways: year-round flights from Malé (MLE).
+Bangkok Airways: seasonal flights from Malé (MLE).

 Non-stop flights from China to Bangkok